 Today Virginia, author of Sweet&Sour , brings us a classic and totally Bilbao recipe.
-The Club Ranero cod, along with the Biscayan cod and of course the pil-pil cod are one of the best-known dishes of Bilbao gastronomy.
+Club Ranero cod, along with Vizcaína-style cod and of course pil-pil cod, are one of the best-known dishes of Bilbao cuisine.

-The cod at Club Ranero is nothing more than a pil-pil cod to which a fry of pepper, onion and tomato with choricero pepper has been added.
+Cod Club Ranero is nothing more than cod pil-pil to which a fried mixture of pepper, onion and tomato with choricero pepper has been added.

-Its origin places it at the beginning of the 20th century on a summer morning in 1910.
-According to the Marquesa de Parabere in the traditional Bilbao Society, and according to others in the Txakoli Tablas de Indautuxu, also known as the headquarters of the Club Ranero for the fans of its partners to the frog game.
+Its origin dates back to the beginning of the 20th century on a summer morning in 1910.
+According to the Marchioness of Parabere, it was in the traditional Sociedad Bilbaína, and according to others, it was in the Txakoli Tablas de Indautuxu, also known as the headquarters of the Ranero Club due to its members' fondness for the game of frogs.

-In any case, the creator of the Club Ranero cod is clear on both sides, the cook of the Bilbaína Society Alejandro Caveriviere , of French origin, but Bilbaíno at heart (you know that those from Bilbao are born where they want).
+In any case, the creator of the Club Ranero codfish is clearly on both sides, the chef of the Sociedad Bilbaína Alejandro Caveriviere , of French origin, but a Bilbao native at heart (you know that people from Bilbao are born wherever they want).
 And the occasion, some friends around a table.

-The story goes that while some partners were playing frog and having prepared a good pil-pil cod to eat, other partners showed up.
-His cook Alejandro Caveriviere had nothing else prepared, so he had to stretch out the condumio .
-And no other idea occurred to him than to stretch the pil-pil with the products he had available, adding a kind of fried peppers, tomatoes and onion, finally linked with choricero pepper meat.
+The story goes that, while some partners were playing frog and had prepared a good cod pil-pil to eat, other partners showed up.
+Their cook Alejandro Caveriviere had nothing else prepared, so he had to stretch the food .
+And he had no other idea than to stretch the pil-pil with the products he had available, adding a kind of fried peppers, tomatoes and onions, finally bound with choricero pepper meat.

-The result was so popular that apparently at that time it was given the name Club Ranero cod .
-Some say that it was simply the imagination of Alejandro Caveriviere that was the cause of this exquisite recipe.
+The result was so popular that it was apparently given the name Club Ranero codfish at that time .
+Some say that it was simply Alejandro Caveriviere's imagination that created this exquisite recipe.

-Fleur de Ligne salad bowl , Le Crueset Damascus steel knife , Bérard wooden board and Le Creuset low casserole cocotte
+Fleur de Ligne salad bowl , Le Crueset Damascus steel knife , Bérard wooden board and Le Creuset low saucepan-style cocotte

-Its mystery is none other than a good cod and a good extra virgin olive oil, together with a good technique to bind the gelatin that the cod gives off.
-Below I tell you how to do it so that you get ten.
+Its secret is none other than a good cod and a good extra virgin olive oil, combined with a good technique to bind the gelatin that the cod gives off.
+Below I will tell you how to do it so that it turns out great.

 Let's go with the recipe!